pshah116/Electronics-R-US/README.md

 • Loyalty sign-ups grew from ~2,000 in 2019 to a peak of ~17,000 in 2021, surpassing non-loyalty growth that year.
 2022 slowed for both segments, but loyalty still attracted more new customers than non-loyalty.
 ![2025-07-08_12h37_58](https://github.com/user-attachments/assets/44d98007-7e48-4d56-9dd3-c3155de3e374)

 ![2025-07-08_12h38_17](https://github.com/user-attachments/assets/5174d84f-a82a-4173-b76a-ad244954a6da)

 ![2025-07-08_12h38_38](https://github.com/user-attachments/assets/f7357d36-e40c-44b7-826d-f119d55cbf62)

 ## Regional Analysis
-• North America continues to dominate, generating **over 91%** of its regional sales from the U.S. alone and contributing  **>$14M** in total sales—by far the highest globally.
-Despite a YoY dip in 2022, its overall market strength consistently remained above **50%** total sales revenue from 2019-2022.
+• **North America continues to dominate, generating over 91%** of its regional sales from the U.S. alone and contributing  **>$14M in total sales**—by far the highest globally.
+Despite a YoY dip in 2022, its overall **market strength consistently remained above 50%** total sales revenue from 2019-2022.

 •North America and EMEA had the highest sales however **APAC had the highest compound growth rate** across the 4-year span (In 2020 they outperformed every region with a YoY 213% growth), showing early explosive expansion.

 •The **27-inch 4K Gaming Monitor is a global bestseller**, leading in **16 out of the 21 countries**, making it a key product to continue pushing in both mature and emerging markets.
 ![2025-07-08_12h56_02](https://github.com/user-attachments/assets/ceaad4e0-4088-4a3a-9c2a-0daa75125b7c)

 ![2025-07-08_12h56_27](https://github.com/user-attachments/assets/774a3014-a83a-458d-822a-beb5eed69686)

 ![2025-07-08_12h54_24](https://github.com/user-attachments/assets/dc65616b-8c70-4f5c-90e6-7203156d6453)

 ## Refund Rates
-• Between 2019 and 2022, 5,370 refunds were issued and **>83%** came from North America and EMEA.
+• A total of 5,370 total refunds were processed between 2019 and 2022, **>83% of all refunds came from North America and EMEA**.
 This aligns with their high sales volume, as greater revenue often leads to a higher number of returns.

-• From 2019 to 2021, Apple products specifically AirPods and MacBook Air consistently had the highest refund rates—peaking at 28% and 15%, respectively, in 2020.
-Apple refunds accounted for a major portion of total refunds in those years with a **>50% of all refunds per year**.
-However, refund rates significantly dropped across all products in 2021 and reached 0% in 2022, indicating improvement in product satisfaction or return policies.
+• From 2019 to 2021, Apple products specifically AirPods and MacBook Air consistently had the highest refund rates—peaking at 28% and 15%, respectively, in 2020. **Apple refunds accounted for a major portion of total refunds in those years with >50% of all refunds per year**.
+However, refund rates significantly dropped across all products in 2021 and reached **0% refund rate in 2022**, indicating improvement in product satisfaction or return policies.

 • On average, loyalty members had 76 more refunds per year than non loyalty members.
 Overall Loyalty members had 12% more refunds than non loyalty members.
 The biggest gap occurred in 2022, where loyalty refunds were 6.5% higher than non-loyalty refunds, highlighting a need to monitor return behavior among members in the future.
 ![2025-07-08_13h06_17](https://github.com/user-attachments/assets/1f5fedd8-26eb-468d-8220-e7400675e09f)

 ![2025-07-08_13h09_33](https://github.com/user-attachments/assets/9e659a12-b610-4340-bea3-e0a16c186d66)

 ![2025-07-08_13h09_51](https://github.com/user-attachments/assets/080b5e46-ac26-4f30-aeeb-8f759219dea2)

 ## Recommendations